EHCP Annual Review: A Teacher's Complete Guide

 Arrive with your written contribution, specific examples ready to share, and a clear view on whether the current EHCP outcomes are still appropriate.
 Be prepared to discuss what is working in the classroom and what is not.
 Think about which provision has had the greatest impact and which has made little difference.
 If you use quality first teaching strategies alongside targeted support, be ready to explain how both layers contribute.

-The SENCO writes up the annual review report, including all recommendations, and sends it to the Local Authority.
-This report must include the views of everyone involved, a summary of progress against outcomes, and clear recommendations about whether the plan should be maintained, amended, or ceased.
-Your contribution feeds directly into this document.
+The SENCO writes the annual review report, adding all recommendations and sending it to the Local Authority.
+This report includes views from everyone, progress against outcomes, and plan recommendations.
+Your input directly informs this important document.

 Every EHCP contains specific outcomes.
 These are the measurable goals the plan is designed to help the child achieve.
 Your job in the review is to report honestly on progress towards each one.
 Has the child met the outcome?
 Are they making progress towards it?
 Has progress stalled?
 Be specific.
 "He's doing well" is not useful.
 "He can now write three connected sentences independently, up from one at the last review" tells the meeting something it can act on.